appveyor/website/src/docs/how-to/private-git-sub-modules.md

 ## How AppVeyor is cloning private repos

 AppVeyor uses SSH to clone private Git repositories.
 When you add a project in AppVeyor a new RSA key-pair is generated which consists of private and public keys.
 Public key is deployed to a remote Git repository using GitHub (or Bitbucket) API and private key is pushed to build worker during the build.
-For SSH protocol to work on Windows private key should be located in `%USERPROFILE%\.ssh\id_rsa` file.
+For SSH protocol to work on Windows the private key should be located in the file `%USERPROFILE%\.ssh\id_rsa` (command prompt) or `$env:userprofile\.ssh\id_rsa` (powershell).

 ## The problem with private sub-modules